danReynolds/Notes/3A/CS350/Intro.md

 # Introduction to Operating Systems
 *Virtualization* is taking a physical resource like the processor, memory, or disk and transforming it into a more general, powerful, and easy-to-use virtual form of itself.
-The OS is a *virtual machine.*
+The OS is a *virtual machine.* You interact with the physical resource through the virtual resource.

 The OS provides a *standard library* of system calls that are available to applications.

 Each of the CPU, memory, and disk are **resources** of the system.
 The OS acts as the resource manager.

 The OS makes it seem like the system has a very large number of virtual CPUs.
+The File system is a virtualized form of physical storage.
+Processes and threads are a virtual form of program execution.
+Program address spaces are a virtualized form of primary memory.

 If I run multiple programs, one printing A repeatedly, another B and another C: